Last Updated April 19, 2021

-A primitive rice cooker, which was essentially a rectangular wooden box with two electrodes attached at each end, was sanctioned by the Japanese Imperial Army in 1937.
-However, this rice cooker was not suitable for home cooking nor was it safe as it presented a high risk of electrocution.
+A rudimentary version of the rice cooker, which was essentially a rectangular wooden box with two electrodes attached at each end, was sanctioned by the Japanese Imperial Army in 1937.
+However, this rice cooker was not suitable for home cooking and was considered unsafe because of the high risk of electrocution.

 What is the history behind it?

-Rice cookers, which was a term originally applied to manual/non-automated rice-cooking utensils, were created to remove the need for constantly visually monitoring rice as it cooked, which was necessary to prevent it from getting burned.
+Rice cookers, a term first applied to manual/non-automated rice-cooking utensils, were created to remove the need to constantly visually monitor rice as it cooked, which was necessary to prevent it from getting burned.
 These electricity-supported automated rice cookers were created in Japan.

-Since the primitive design was impractical for wide usage, the first electric rice cooker was manufactured by the Japanese Mitsubishi Electric Corporation in 1945.
-Its design was no longer of a rectangle, nor was it made out of wood; it was an aluminum pot with a heating coil inside.
-The downside was that did not have an automatic turn off feature, thus causing the rice to be ‘cooked’ continuously and requiring constant monitoring.
+Its design was no longer rectangular-shaped or made out of wood.
+Instead, the main components consisted of an aluminum pot with a heating coil inside.
+The downside to this iteration was the lack of an automatic turn-off feature, which caused the rice to be ‘cooked’ continuously and requiring constant monitoring.

-After many trial-and-error attempts by various makers, the first successful rice cooker was invented by Yoshitada Minami for Toshiba Electric Corporation in 1956.
-Their model was practical as it was designed with a triple-chamber which provided heat insulation via air layers, thus eliminating the issue found in the 1945 model by the Japanese Mitsubishi Electric Corporation.
+After much research and trial-and-error attempts by various makers, the first commercially successful rice cooker was invented by Yoshitada Minami for Toshiba Electric Corporation in 1956.
+Their model was more practical and consisted of a triple-chamber that provided heat insulation via air layers, thus eliminating the issue found in the 1945 model by Mitsubishi Electric Corporation.

 Over time, rice cookers became more efficient and precise.
-Popularity of high-end models with unique materials also grew.
+The popularity of high-end models with unique materials also grew.

-The bimetallic thermostat slowly became replaced in the 1980s with microprocessors in high-end electric rice cookers to help regulate the cooking process.
+The bimetallic thermostat was slowly replaced in the 1980s with microprocessors in high-end electric rice cookers that help regulate the cooking process.
 These microprocessors were also combined with an electric timer and a battery-powered memory.
 There were also high-end electric rice cookers that incorporated induction heating, which controlled heat more precisely.

-Starting from the 1990s, new features began to be introduced, including a variety of cooking settings for other food asides rice, such as other kinds of grains, cakes, and breads, providing a steam function, and allowing users to select their own desired cooking results.
+By the 1990s, many new features were introduced and tested, including cooking settings that allowed cooking other varieties of grains, cakes, and bread, provided a steam function, and allowed users to select their own desired cooking results.

-The inception of deluxe rice cookers incorporating uncommon materials began in the 2000s.
-This includes models with inner cooking bowls made from non-metallic components, which aided in improving the taste of cooked rice, or of hand-carved pure carbon, which was developed by Mitsubishi in 2006 in an effort to launch a better heat generating profile than induction heating.
+By the 2000s, deluxe rice cookers were incorporating uncommon materials and included models with inner cooking bowls made from non-metallic components, which aided in improving the taste of cooked rice.
+Other models had cooking bowls made of hand-carved pure carbon, which was developed by Mitsubishi in 2006 in an effort to launch a better heat-generating profile than induction heating.
 The latter became one of the most expensive rice cookers on the market at the time, at over $1,400, but the hefty price tag did not hinder customers from buying it.
-This even set the trend for premium or very high-end rice cookers; one can now find rice cookers that come with rice bowls coated with ceramic-iron, copper or even diamond!

-How does a rice cooker ‘know’ when the rice is done cooking?
+How does it ‘know’ when the rice is done cooking?

 Technically, the ‘alert’ is triggered by when the inner pot’s temperature has arisen to boiling water point, 100° C, which is typically when water would have boiled away, leaving behind cooked rice.
 Though there are various ways for a rice cooker to pick up that the inner pot has reached that temperature, the original patent was that a contact magnet would be used to keep a switch, keeping the circuit to the heating element, closed.

 This is because when contact magnets get hot enough they temporarily lose their magnetic property.
 A permanent magnet, on the other hand, would lose its magnetic property entirely.
-Therefore, when water boils away, the only items that continue to be heated are the inner pot and cooked rice, which would cause the internal temperature to rise above 100° C. The contact magnet then loses its magnetic properties due to from getting too hot.
-This causes it to let go of the switch, disconnecting the circuit to the heating element and putting it into warm mode.
+Therefore, when water boils away, the only items that continue to be heated are the inner pot and cooked rice, which would cause the internal temperature to rise above 100° C. The contact magnet then loses its magnetic properties when it gets too hot, causing it to let go of the switch, disconnecting the circuit to the heating element, and putting it into warm mode.
 The contact magnet later regains its magnetic property from a permanent magnet also installed in the appliance.

 How is a rice cooker cleaned?

-A typical rice cooker has three standard parts that can be cleaned.
+Cleanup of rice cookers is easy and a unit typically has three standard parts that can be cleaned.

 Inner rice pot

-- Take the inner pot out and fill with dish water.
+- Take the inner pot out and fill it with dishwater.

-- Leave the filled pot for at least half an hour to allow any remaining rice, that had been sticking to the inside of the pot, to unstick.
+- Leave the filled pot for at least half an hour to allow any remaining rice, that had been sticking to the inside of the pot, to loosen.

-- Wash inner pot with clean water and dish soap using a sponge or wash cloth.
+- Wash the inner pot with clean water and dish soap using a sponge or washcloth.